minio/warp/README.md

 This means that objects will be distributed in equal number for each doubling of the size.
 This means that `obj.size/64` -> `obj.size/32` will have the same number of objects as `obj.size/2` -> `obj.size`.

-Example of objects (horizontally) and their sizes:
+Example of objects (horizontally) and their sizes, 100MB max:

 ![objects (horizontally) and their sizes](https://user-images.githubusercontent.com/5663952/71828619-83381480-3057-11ea-9d6c-ff03607a66a7.png)